top of page

 • Worse insulin sensitivity

-Stable glucose = more stable energy and less fat storage.
+Stable glucose levels lead to more stable energy and less fat storage.
+Here are some helpful habits:

 • Avoid constant snacking